 As you are developing marketing in a startup, you typically start with a budget of $0.
-It involves a small team, with people doing multiple jobs at once and stretching resources thin.
+It involves a small team, with people doing multiple jobs and stretching resources thin.
 As the team grows and you want to accelerate growth, you need to determine how you can invest in marketing and earn that money back with new customers.
 To do that, you need to craft a marketing budget: typically a spreadsheet of what items you intend to spend marketing dollars on monthly.
 To start, the budget should consist of the following items:

 - Demand Generation

 Let’s break down each of these items and how you should think about allocating money to each: